hengyoush/kyanos/docs/index.md

 features:
       - icon: 🚀
-        title: Oriented towards developer
+        title: Easy-to-use
-        details: User-friendly, focusing on the Layer 7 protocol, capture and analyze application layer network performance with a single command.
+        details: Focusing on the Layer 7 protocol, capture and analyze application layer network performance with a single command.
         link: ./how-to
         linkText: Learn how to use kyanos
       - icon: 🎯️